 - Slice 3 T green onions, then measure 2 T and finely chop them.
 Reserve the other 1 T sliced onions to garnish the cooked dish.

 - In a small bowl, stir together the sour cream, garlic powder, and dill weed (affiliate link).
 Stir in the finely grated Parmesan cheese and green onions.

 - When fish has come to room temperature, use a rubber scraper to spread an even coating of this topping over each piece of the fish, using all the topping mixture.

 - Bake fish until the internal temperature reaches 145F/62C, or until fish pieces feel firm but not hard to the touch.
 (Use a fork to press down to test.)
-I baked my thick pieces of halibut for 24 minutes, but other types of fish or thinner pieces will cook more quickly.
+I baked my thick pieces of halibut for 24 minutes, but other types of fish or thinner pieces will cook much more quickly.

 - Serve hot, sprinkled with remaining sliced green onions.